githubnext/githubnext/Copilot-voice/README.md

     - a function to compare the user's input with the computer's input and determine the winner
     - a function to play the game

-- Some helpful formulations for the `Hey, GitHub!` extension:
+- Some helpful formulations for the `GitHub Copilot Voice` extension:
     - "lets put it all together" - oftentimes, this phrase is useful to write a function that can tie together the smaller functions we have generated earlier.
     - If the goal is to synthesize a method body, consider using the following formulation: "a method `intended method name` that accepts parameters `parameter names with types` that `intended functionality` and optionally return `return type`"